-

 Compounded tirzepatide is supplied in small multi-dose vials with syringes that you’ll use to prepare your weekly dose for safely self-administrating the medication.

 To prepare your weekly dose, use the alcohol swab to clean the top of the vial.
 Carefully draw the correct amount of medication into the syringe.
-Similar to Mounjaro and Zepbound, compounded tirzepatide should be injected once per week (on the same day) under the skin of your stomach, thigh or upper arm.
+Compounded tirzepatide should be injected once per week (on the same day) under the skin of your stomach, thigh or upper arm.

 You will receive detailed instructions on how to safely use the medication.